01 of 05

 You've saved up for a trip to Disney World and your kid desperately wants to meet Anna and Elsa from "Frozen."
 Don't leave it up to chance, or you just may get frozen out.

-I snapped this photo at 1:45pm on Thursday, May 1, 2014.
-At the time, Anna and Elsa were available for a character experience from 9am-5pm.
-As you can see, the wait to see Anna and Elsa was 300 minutes long.
-It wasn't school break or a holiday, just an ordinary spring day—a weekday at that—when school was in session.
+As you can see in the photo above, the wait to see Anna and Elsa was 300 minutes long.
+The day the photo was taken, it wasn't school break or a holiday, just an ordinary spring day—a weekday at that—when school was in session.

 Want to meet the wildly popular princesses?
-Click through for strategies.Continue to 2 of 5 below.
+Read on for strategies.Continue to 2 of 5 below.

 02 of 05